aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/missing-features-in-vsto/import-and-export-worksheet/export-data-from-document/columns-containing-non-strongly-typed-data/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-If all values in the columns of a worksheet are not strongly typed (that means the values in a column may have the different data types) then we can export the worksheet content by calling the **ExportDataTableAsString** method of the Cells class. **ExportDataTableAsString** method takes the same set of parameters as that of **ExportDataTable** method to export worksheet data as **DataTable** object.
+If the values in the columns of a worksheet are not strongly typed (that means the values in a column may have different data types), then we can export the worksheet content by calling the **ExportDataTableAsString** method of the Cells class.
+The **ExportDataTableAsString** method takes the same set of parameters as the **ExportDataTable** method to export worksheet data as a DataTable object.

 {{< highlight csharp >}}

- //Creating a file stream containing the Excel file to be opened

-FileStream fstream = new FileStream(FOD_OpenFile.FileName, FileMode.Open);
+ //Creating a file stream containing the Excel file to be opened FileStream fstream = new FileStream(FOD_OpenFile.FileName, FileMode.Open);

  //Instantiating a Workbook object

-//Opening the Excel file through the file stream

-Workbook workbook = new Workbook(fstream);
+ //Opening the Excel file through the file stream Workbook workbook = new Workbook(fstream);

-//Accessing the first worksheet in the Excel file

-Worksheet worksheet = workbook.Worksheets[0];
+ //Accessing the first worksheet in the Excel file Worksheet worksheet = workbook.Worksheets[0];

-//Exporting the contents of 2 rows and 2 columns starting from 1st cell to DataTable

-DataTable dataTable = worksheet.Cells.ExportDataTableAsString(0, 0, 2, 2, true);
+ //Exporting the contents of 2 rows and 2 columns starting from the first cell to a DataTable DataTable dataTable = worksheet.Cells.ExportDataTableAsString(0, 0, 2, 2, true);

-//Binding the DataTable with DataGrid

-dataGridView2.DataSource = dataTable;
+ //Binding the DataTable with DataGrid dataGridView2.DataSource = dataTable;

-//Closing the file stream to free all resources
+ //Closing the file stream to free all resources fstream.Close();

-fstream.Close();

 {{< /highlight >}}